Changepoint detection for dependent Gaussian sequences: Changepoint detection tests for dependent data

 \subsection{Test 3: change in scale for dependent data}

 We now consider the more general situation in which the typical deviations of the process are inflated by a factor $f$.
+This type of change has applications in the context of communication networks; for details we refer to \cite{KEM2014}.
 More specifically, we concentrate on the case we have that after time $n\beta$ the mean $\bar\mu$ changes into $f\bar\mu$, while the covariance matrix becomes $f^2\Sigma$.
 Again, we can shift space so that the first $n\beta$ entries of the alternative mean $\bsn$ equal 0 and the last $n(1-\beta)$ equal $\bar\nu=f\bar\mu-\bar\mu.$ We suppose that ${\bs X}$ corresponds to a stationary sequence of random variables with possibly `weak dependence' (as defined in \cite[Ch.\ IV]{BROD}); {\sc arma}($p,q$) processes fall in this class.
 In this section, we assume that the change is introduced abruptly.
 By this we mean that the memory of observations is not kept after the change which thus results in a new stationary process that is independent from the process before the change.
-Because of this, the statistic ${\mathscr L}_{n,\beta}(\bs X)$ of (\ref{LL}) becomes ${\mathscr L}_{n,\beta}(\check{\bs X})=\log g_{n,\beta}(\check{\bs X})/f_n(\check{\bs X})$, where $\check{\bs X}= (X_{n\beta+1},\ldots, X_n)$.
+Because of this, the statistic ${\mathscr L}_{n,\beta}(\bs X)$ of (\ref{LL}) becomes ${\mathscr L}_{n,\beta}(\check{\bs X})=\log\big[ g_{n,\beta}(\check{\bs X})/f_n(\check{\bs X})\big]$, where $\check{\bs X}= (X_{n\beta+1},\ldots, X_n)$.
 This, using the notation of Section \ref{S3}, reduces to

 Using (\ref{momentgeneratingfunction}), it is not hard to verify that the moment generating function ${\mathbb E}_0 \exp (\theta {\mathscr L}_{n,\beta}(\check{\bs X}))$ of our test statistic equals

 with